 The unicorn, for instance, at least the equine variety, does not seem all that incredible a creature.
 The reason that we don’t see any around today is because perhaps they have been rendered extinct, like the dodo and the mammoth.
 Unicorns still exist, however, in the true sense of the word, meaning “having one horn,” in the guise of the rhinoceros and narwhal, also known as the sea unicorn.

 Dying is a part of life and is the only thing in life that we all absolutely have to do.
 It used to be that the only things we had to do were to die and stay our color, but, of course, the latter is not true at all, as people are forever changing their real color all the time.
 Another life’s certainty is that we all have to pay taxes.
 But do we have to?
 If a person never received a pay check or never bought or owned anything, they would not be subject to income, sales or property taxes.
 It would be difficult to get through life that way, but it is possible, I suppose.
+I would think that the millions of homeless people all over the world, for instance, are able to avoid paying taxes altogether.
 As far as I know, no one has been able to conquer death completely.

 Aren’t people able to tell when they are awake or not?
 When I go to bed and then awaken hours later, I know that whatever I thought I experienced during that time must have happened while I was asleep.
 I can settle into my dreams, but I am always aware that it is a dream.
 I often dream about my parents and other dead friends of mine.
 I will go along with the dream, not even think that something is not right about it, but then it will later occur to me, ‘Wait!
 My father’s dead.
 Why is he in my dream?’
 My dreams always occur in various locales and situations.
 I know that I am not in those places.
 I’m wherever I was when I went to sleep, lying in bed with my head on my pillow, for instance.
 What’s to question?
 Now, I often experience feelings of déjà vu, when I can’t remember if it really happened before or whether I dreamed it.
 But if I’m out walking around on the street and I witness something strange or incredible, I don’t have to ask myself, ‘Is this a dream?’ or, ‘Will somebody please pinch me to see if I’m awake?’
 I know when I am awake.